 Here is an example of a top-performing ad we have created through our DFY influencer agency by leveraging influencers in our network:

 You can use this tactic to create original content on new markets, fast.
 For instance, we have leveraged the same strategy to help our client break into the Japanese and Portugese markets in a matter of weeks.
+Influencers with high engagement rate are much more likely to create unique concepts.

 If you want to learn more about how our software or our DFY service can help you scale influencer marketing for your mobile application, feel free to contact me